-Since boldly announcing my grand plan to hit reset on my heath using intermittent fasting, I’ve been inundated questions on social media: how long do I fast for, and how often?
+Since boldly announcing my grand plan to hit reset on my health using intermittent fasting, I’ve been inundated questions on social media: how long do I fast for, and how often?
 Is it sustainable?
 Does it even work?
 So I decided to write this little blog to explain what I’m up to, and to take a look at the research behind this wellness trend.

 My decision to give intermittent fasting another go (I first tried it five or six years ago) was pretty simple: I had enjoyed my summer of backyard barbecues, birthday celebrations, and holiday festivities—with maybe a few more wines than I was used to.
 I was still working out and eating reasonably well, but I just wasn’t quite as consistent as I usually would be, and it left me feeling a bit ‘blergh’.
 That’s the scientific term.